 Hosting starts at $14.99 per month for the second year.
 This is a 276% increase.

 SiteGround could have a better renewal pricing system, according to our opinion.

-This is $179.88 for the second-year of hosting.
-The total cost for the second year is $209.83, with domain name, privacy and email addresses all remaining the same.
+This is $179.88 for the second year of hosting.
+The total cost for the second year is $209.83, with a domain name, privacy, and email addresses all remaining the same.